NSW Population Health Survey (SAPHaRI). Centre for Epidemiology and Evidence, NSW Ministry of Health.

 World Health Organization.
 Obesity and overweight.
 Fact sheet no. 311.
 Geneva: WHO, 2006.
 Available at: http://www.who.int/mediacentre/factsheets/fs311/en/index.html

 The NSW Healthy Eating and Active Living Strategy 2013-2018 provides a whole of government framework to promote and support healthy eating and active living in NSW and to reduce the impact of lifestyle-related chronic disease.

 Australian Institute of Health and Welfare at http://www.aihw.gov.au

-NSW Department of Education and Training and NSW Department of Health.
+NSW Department of Education and Training and NSW Ministry of Health.
 Live Life Well @ School.
-NSW Department of Education and Training & NSW Department of Health website.
-Cited on 1 October, 2010).
-Available at http://www.curriculumsupport.education.nsw.gov.au/live_life/index.htm
+NSW Department of Education and Training & NSW Ministry of Health website.
+Available at: http://www.healthykids.nsw.gov.au/teachers-childcare/live-life-well-@-school.aspx/index.htm

 NSW Government.
 Good for kids.
 Good for life.
-NSW Government website.
-Cited on 1 October, 2010).
-Available at http://www.goodforkids.nsw.gov.au/Parents
+Available at: http://www.goodforkids.nsw.gov.au/parents-carers

-NSW Government: NSW Department of Health, NSW Department of Education and Training, Sport and Recreation, a division of Communities NSW and the Heart Foundation.
+NSW Government: NSW Ministry of Health, NSW Department of Education and Training, Sport and Recreation, a division of Communities NSW and the Heart Foundation.
 Munch and Move.
 NSW Government website.
-Cited on 1 October, 2010).
-Available at http://www.healthykids.nsw.gov.au/campaigns-programs/about-munch-move.aspx
+Available at: http://www.healthykids.nsw.gov.au/campaigns-programs/about-munch-move.aspx